tornadoweb/tornado/website/sphinx/releases/next.rst

 * New decorator `tornado.testing.gen_test` can be used to allow for yielding `tornado.gen` objects in tests, as an alternative to the ``stop`` and ``wait`` methods of `AsyncTestCase`.
+* `LogTrapTestCase` no longer fails when run in unknown logging configurations.
+This allows tests to be run under nose, which does its own log buffering (`LogTrapTestCase` doesn't do anything useful in this case, but at least it doesn't break things any more).

 `tornado.util`
 ~~~~~~~~~~~~~~